-Informal Grievances against another member of staff, excluding the Headteacher
+3.1 Grievances against another member of staff, excluding the Headteacher

-Where an employee's grievance involves another member of staff s/he should first of all endeavour to resolve the matter by directly approaching the member of staff involved to discuss the matter, or by discussion with an appropriate senior member of staff.
-(It is expected that the member of staff concerned should also be seeking a resolution).
-The member of staff may wish to contact their TU Rep at this stage
+Where an employee's grievance involves another employee, they should (where appropriate) first of all endeavour to resolve the matter by directly approaching the employee involved to discuss the matter, or by discussion with an appropriate senior member of staff.
+(It is expected that the employee concerned should also be seeking a resolution).
+The employee may wish to contact their TU Rep at this stage.

-If the approaches outlined above do not resolve the issue or are inappropriate (e.g. if the grievance is against the Headteacher) the member of staff should request a personal interview with the Headteacher to discuss the grievance.
-This meeting should be held with five working days of the request being made.
-If the grievance is against the Head Teacher, then a personal interview should be held with the Chair of Governors.
+If the approaches outlined above, do not resolve the issue or are inappropriate the employee should request a personal interview with the Headteacher to discuss the grievance.
+This meeting should be held with 5 working days (excluding schools closure periods) of the request being made.